-Next morning after a buffet breakfast in the hotel (included in the price, lots of choice, and it was good), with the weather excellent – very warm in fact – and clear blue skies all around, I take a get-on, get-off bus tour to see the sights of the city.
-Over the years when I’ve visited places on business I’ve found these to be mostly good value when I’ve had limited time: you get to see all the important landmarks, the tour guides give a commentary to the scenery, and you watch the city going about it’s business.
+Next morning there is a buffet breakfast in the hotel which is included in the price.
+There’s lots of choice and it was good.
+The weather is excellent – very warm in fact – with clear blue skies all around.
+First activity is I take a get-on, get-off bus tour to see the sights of the city.
+Over the years when I’ve visited places on business I’ve found these to be mostly good value when I’ve had limited time.
+You get to see all the important landmarks, the tour guides give a commentary to the scenery, and you watch the city going about it’s business.

 This tour is no exception.
-The bus travels around the city and we pass by the Superdome, other local landmarks, and go through some quaint neighbourhoods like the Garden District where Mardi Gras beads are strewn everywhere – on the street lights, in trees, on any sort of structure.
+The bus travels around the city and we pass by the Superdome, other local landmarks, and go through some quaint neighbourhoods like the Garden District.
+Here, there were Mardi Gras beads strewn everywhere – on the street lights, in trees, on any sort of structure.

 Mardi Gras World

-It’s then onto Mardi Gras World which is an amazing place and makes me think I’ll might come back to New Orleans at Mardi Gras time.
+It’s then onto Mardi Gras World.
+This is an amazing place, seeing all the figures that are used on the floats in storage.
+It makes me think I might come back to New Orleans at Mardi Gras time.
 The tour bus is really good value.
-The ticket is valid for three days and I can use it whenever I want, for instance to maybe go back to somewhere tomorrow if I don’t have time to see it today.
+The ticket is valid for three days and I can use it whenever I want.
+So for instance to maybe go back to somewhere tomorrow if I don’t have time to see it today.
 One surprise driving around is that there’s still quite a lot of destruction not rectified after Hurricane Katrina, eight years ago.
 I keep seeing things on the tour that haven’t been fixed, and whilst much has been done, there’s still an awful lot that has not.
 For example there’s a shopping mall on the river front that is only now undergoing reconstruction.

 Back to Bourbon Street

 Time to hit Bourbon Street again.
 The walk from the hotel is as last night – really tranquil, peaceful, no noise at first.
-It’s also very dark, the street lights giving almost no illumination so I’m constantly scanning the surroundings for ‘undesirables’.
-When I get on to Bourbon Street, it’s quiet again, the same as last night, but tonight I hear some noise coming from the mass of neon a block or two away.
+It’s also very dark, the street lights giving almost no illumination.
+I’m constantly scanning the surroundings for ‘undesirables’.
+When I get on to Bourbon Street, it’s quiet again, the same as last night.
+Tonight however I hear some noise coming from the mass of neon a block or two away.
 It’s quite bizarre actually.
 I’m on Bourbon Street but – apart from this background noise and the lights in the distance – it’s dark, eerily empty and very quiet.
 But walk just a short distance and suddenly it’s alive with noise and lights, and I’m surrounded by people.
-Physically it’s a long street but the ‘madness’ of Bourbon Street these days is literally confined to just a few blocks.
+Physically it’s a long street but the ‘madness’ of Bourbon Street these days seems confined to just a few blocks.

 I walk up and down again through this madness.
 Gosh, there’s some tat & rubbish here that I didn’t seem to notice last night.
-Again, all of the music I can hear coming out of the bars is loud, trashy crap, with nothing I hear enticing me in.
+Again, all of the music I can hear coming out of the bars is loud, trashy crap.
+There’s nothing I hear to entice me in.
 God forbid, there are karaoke bars as well.
-I try to get into Pat O’Briens on St Peter Street to eat (which I’d read was good) but the queue is huge and the guy on the door said I’d have no chance of getting in.
-So I wander further up the street and find the Oceana Grill on Conti Street (just off Bourbon), which looks OK for dinner tonight – and it was, just.
+I try to get into Pat O’Briens on St Peter Street to eat (which I’d read was good) but the queue is huge.
+The guy on the door said I’d have no chance of getting in.
+So I wander further up the street and find the Oceana Grill on Conti Street, just off Bourbon.
+This looks OK for dinner tonight – and it was, just.

 Later on I end up back in Johnny White’s again as nothing else – bars, music, some dodgy dark doorways, whatever – took my fancy.
 It’s strange, but with all the noise, flashing signs, neon lights and general hubbub, it all seems so ’empty’ and vapid.
-Maybe you need to be on an expenses-fuelled binge to ‘fully enjoy’ the Street, as I see a number of such folks clearly ‘having a good time’, as they say.
-Not that I’m not having a bad time, people-watching and soaking up the atmosphere; it’s still enjoyable wandering around and taking it all in.
-So after a nightcap, it’s back to my hotel – but as I leave the bar I think to myself that I’d hate to be staying in a hotel on Bourbon Street: with the noise from the street.
+Maybe you need to be on an expenses-fuelled binge to ‘fully enjoy’ the Street.
+I see a number of such folks clearly ‘having a good time’, as they say.
+Not that I’m not having a bad time, people-watching and soaking up the atmosphere.
+It’s still enjoyable wandering around and taking it all in.
+So after a nightcap, I decide to go back to my hotel.
+As I leave the bar I think to myself that I’d hate to be staying in a hotel on Bourbon Street, with all the noise from the street.
 I bet you’d never get any sleep!